 A referee can also use the TMO’s help to ascertain whether a kick went between the posts, but that’s quite a rare occurrence.

 2. Possible foul play.
 The TMO is free to communicate with the referee at any time if he sees something he suspects is foul play.
 Equally, the referee can ask the TMO to look at an incident, either while the game continues or after stopping play.

 Doesn’t it hold the game up?

-Yes, that’s inevitable.
-But efficient use of the TMO system has improved over the years and referees have been encouraged to refer fewer decisions ‘upstairs’ in a bid to reduce the interruptions.
+Yes.
+But efficient use of the TMO system has improved over the years.
+Referees have been encouraged to refer fewer decisions ‘upstairs’ in a bid to reduce the interruptions.

-Usually the footage is shown on a big screen inside the ground and, if he likes, the referee can make a quick decision himself, without waiting to hear what the TMO has to say.
+Usually the footage is shown on a big screen inside the ground.
+If he likes, the referee can make a quick decision himself, without waiting to hear what the TMO has to say.